M-Mcknsn/EFP/readme.md

 ## Forecast.Solar
 The **Forecast.Solar API** is employed to predict the expected solar energy generation at an hourly resolution a given day.
-This API provides detailed solar energy forecasts based on geographical and technical parameters.
+This API provides solar energy forecasts (Watts and Watthours per hour) based on geographical and technical parameters.
 More information can be found here:
 - [Forecast.Solar Documentation](https://doc.forecast.solar/start)